-I have presented my multidisciplinary work in a number of public and private spaces around the globe.
+I have presented work in public and private spaces around the globe.
 I am a RACC grant recipient, was key artist in residence at the Washington County Arts Council in Washington, PA and my collaborative project - Soul Recovery Systems - was nominated for an Index Design Award (Design to Improve Life).
-By day I work as an Art Director and Designer.
+By day I work as an Art Director, Designer and Freeform Portland Radio Host.
 I live in Portland, Oregon with my main squeeze - super-painter Michael T. Hensley - daughter, and two cats.